Skip to main content

 • Make a test model invocation to ensure logs are being generated

-• Check the Cloudwatch log group to confirm log entries are appearing
+• Check the CloudWatch log group to confirm log entries are appearing

 caution